Face covering exemptions

 In order to support our staff and students, the University of Strathclyde has joined the Hidden Disabilities Sunflower scheme and Strathclyde branded sunflower lanyards, badges or cards will be available for any staff, student or visitor who requires one.

 The Hidden Disabilities Sunflower discreetly indicates to people that the wearer may need additional support, help or a little more time.
-Hidden disabilities don't have physical signs and include learning difficulties, mental health as well as mobility, speech, visual or hearing impairments.
+Hidden disabilities don't have physical signs and include learning difficulties, autism spectrum disorder, mental health as well as mobility, speech, visual or hearing impairments.
 They can also include asthma, COPD, and other lung conditions as well as chronic illnesses such as renal failure, diabetes, and sleep disorders when those diseases significantly impact day-to-day life.

 Sunflower lanyards may also be suitable for people who could experience secondary trauma or severe distress by wearing a face covering.